 The Brain (Inspired) Computing group

-We employ a diverse array of scientific methodologies, including formal mathematical proofs in complexity theory, behavioral developmental research, conceptual analysis, computational modeling, algorithm design and analysis, and explorative developmental robotics.
+Our primary research methods are computational and formal modeling, algorithm design, and mathematical analysis of information representation and processing in frameworks such as Bayesian networks and spiking neural networks.
 In our research we value explanations that are both mathematically rigorous and biologically plausible; that scale up to 'real world settings' embodied and embedded in a realistic environment, and that 'advance the theory' as well as 'explain the data'.
 We are committed to fostering an open, safe, and inclusive research environment for our group members.

 Follow us on Twitter!